 My project remains the same as stated.
+I will hold workshops and provide online training to assist livestock producers in using and benefiting from stock dogs.
+The workshops will provide hands-on training for both the handler and the dog to gain skills and understand how to train and use the dogs to manage livestock in a stress-free manner.
+The online discussions and video training will enable me to post videos to help learn skills or fix a problem.
+I will critique videos from producers giving my advice.
 I have set dates for the fall 2017 and spring 2018 workshops.
 There has been a facebook page set up and I have begun reaching out to livestock/ ag affiliated groups to advertise to members.
 I am advertising in two magazines currently as well as online ag groups.
 I have also begun a handout for the workshops.

 Producers manage their stock within unique constraints that limit the sustainability of their operation.
 Constraints include time, skilled labor, land, adequate facilities and fencing.
 Physical limitations and lack of understanding of livestock movement and behavior also limits producers’ success.

 Off-farm employment and caring for young children limits producers’ time to devote to livestock care.
 Producers with grown children exit livestock production because they don’t have the available labor to care for stock.
 The physically stressful and demanding nature of livestock production can discourage women, physically challenged and older producers causing them to exit the industry or not enter.

 In the Midwest thousands of acres that could support livestock are not grazed.
 Crop fields are not grazed after harvest.
 Hilly or wooded land is regarded as unusable.
 Well-managed livestock can concurrently improve land health (targeted grazing has been shown to reduce weeds, increase soil fertility, and allow managers to meet specific biodiversity and production goals) and improve the sustainability of operations by diversifying enterprises and improving profitability.